testpress/streams-docs/docs/server-api/webhooks.md

 ```

 ## Delete a webhook
-To delete a webhook, you need to send an HTTP PUT request to the API Endpoint, with the [Authentication Header](../server-api/authentication.md).
+To delete a webhook, you need to send an HTTP DELETE request to the API Endpoint, with the [Authentication Header](../server-api/authentication.md).

 **Endpoint**
 ```bash